 T.C.A. § 67-1-803 authorizes the Tennessee Department of Revenue to waive or abate tax penalties for reasonable cause.
 Generally, interest cannot be waived or abated.
 Penalties associated with state tax assessments can be quite costly, sometimes adding up to 100% of the tax.
-Speak with an attorney for a free consultation to determine whether you are likely to qualify for a penalty abatement.
+Speak with an attorney for a phone consultation to determine whether you are likely to qualify for a penalty abatement.

 Facts: Client owned a gas station and convenience store.
 Additional tax was assessed through an audit.
 However, the TN Department of Revenue assessed a 100% fraud penalty against Client, effectively doubling the amount owed.
 A penalty abatement was filed by Counsel and rejected by the TN Department of Revenue.

 Resolution: An informal hearing was requested and the 100% fraud penalty was reduced based on evidence presented.

 Complete the form below to receive a phone consultation from DeWitt Law.